*** Last Updated: March 13, 2020 ***

 What Are the Primary Symptoms of the Coronavirus?

 In the confirmed cases of Coronavirus thus far, affected individuals have reported mild to severe respiratory symptoms, fever, cough, shortness of breath, and breathing difficulties.
-In severe cases, the virus has led to pneumonia and kidney failure and has resulted in an increasing number of deaths (the majority of which have occurred in Wuhan; however, the Philippines reported the first death outside of China on February 1, 2020, and subsequent deaths have since been reported in Hong Kong, Taiwan, South Korea, Japan, France, and Iran).
+In severe cases, the virus has led to pneumonia and kidney failure and has resulted in an increasing number of deaths.
+The majority of which have occurred in Wuhan; however, the Philippines reported the first death outside of China on February 1, 2020, and subsequent deaths have since been reported in other parts of the world.
+On February 29, 2020, the first U.S. death from Coronavirus was reported in Washington.
 The CDC believes at this time that symptoms may appear within two to fourteen days after exposure.
 However, some infected individuals have shown little to no symptoms.

 How Can Spread of the Coronavirus Be Prevented?